JTostitos/snippets-enhancements-bugs/privacypolicy.md

 </h1>

 <p align="center">
-Snippets and its developer consider your privacy.
-We do not sell or rent your data, and no information is collected about you or how you use Snippets.
-If you have any questions, please contact EMAIL HERE.
+Snippets Studio and its developer consider your privacy.
+We do not sell or rent your data, and no information is collected about you or how you use Snippets Studio.
+If you have any questions, please contact SnippetsStudio@outlook.com.
 </p>